 We heard that it is important to adopt a broad definition to capture the range of practices that seek to change or suppress one’s gender identity and/or sexual orientation, including those practices that sit outside counselling and health services.

 Your views on the details of the ban varied.
 These views were considered in the development of the Bill.

 A consultation outcomes report summarising key themes and views is available below.
-The publishing of the report has been delayed due to the impacts of COVID-19.
+The publishing of the report was delayed due to the impacts of coronavirus (COVID-19).
 We appreciate your understanding and patience.

 If this page is upsetting or worrying, you can get help and support by contacting these organisations:

 - Australian GLBTIQ Multicultural Council is a national body that advocates for the rights of multicultural and multifaith LGBTIQ individuals and communities and provides referrals to existing services, community groups and agencies.

 - Thorne Harbour Health, Victoria’s largest LGBTI health organisation serving the health needs of LGBTIQ communities to ensure all gender, sex, and sexually diverse individuals are treated with dignity and can participate fully in society.

 - Queerspace is an LGBTIQ+ health and wellbeing support service.